 “Why?”

-“It’s such a letdown!”
+“It’s such a letdown.

 Laura gives me a sort-of kidding kick to the shin.
 “Stop it.”

-“It really is!”
-I say.
+“It really is,” I say.
 “I’m getting really disenchanted with everything out here.
 Everything is fake, it’s a big melodramatic play designed to make everybody feel scared, or in awe, and the people in charge are charlatans who’re just as grubby as everybody else.”

 Kiera fixes me with a look that makes me want to step back several meters.
 “Who’re you calling ‘grubby’?” she asks.